dodie/testing-in-bash/readme.md

 - [shpec](https://github.com/rylnd/shpec), a BDD style testing framework similar to RSpec, Jasmine, and mocha

-## Contribution guide

-If you know a testing framework that should be mentioned here or find that there's room for improvement feel free to open an issue or Pull Request.
-(See [CONTRIBUTING.md](https://github.com/dodie/testing-in-bash/blob/master/CONTRIBUTING.md).)

 ## Test drive

 To start fiddling with any of the test projects just run the `install.sh` to download and extract the particular